quentinglorieux/doc-icr/content/en/research.md

 size="100" :center="false">
 </article-image>

-You Will be able to fill content for the Research Topic (Title, Keywords, Description)
+You will be able to fill content for the Research Topic (Title, Keywords, Description)

 <alert type="info">You can choose to add Subsection for detailed description</alert>